 Vesna Main was born in Zagreb, Croatia.
 After graduating in English and comparative literature, she gained a PhD from the Shakespeare Institute, Birmingham.
 She worked as a lecturer at universities in Nigeria and the UK, as well as a journalist and translator for BBC and as a college teacher.

 She has published short stories in magazines.
 Her first collection is Temptation: A User’s Guide (Salt, 2018).
 Her novel in dialogue, Good Day?
 (Salt, 2019), was shortlisted for the Goldsmiths Prize for innovative fiction.
 Bruno and Adèle, a novella, was published as an e-text (Platypus Press, 2020).
 Autofiction Only a Lodger . . .
 And Hardly That was brought out by Seagull Books in 2020.

 She admires the work of Franz Kafka, Thomas Bernhard, Marguerite Duras, WG Sebald, Samuel Beckett and Gabriel Josipovici.

-She lives in London and in a small village in Occitanie, France, where she enjoys fertile solitude and takes breaks from reading and writing to dig the garden.
+She lives in London and in a small village in Poitou-Charentes, France, where she enjoys creative solitude and digs the garden.